×

 13.

-Geppert J, Stinton C, Johnson S, Clarke A, Grammatopoulos D, Taylor‐Phillips S. Antenatal screening for fetal trisomies using microarray‐based cell‐free DNA testing: A systematic review and meta‐analysis.
+Geppert J, Stinton C, Johnson S, Clarke A, Grammatopoulos D, Taylor‐Phillips S. Antenatal screening for fetal trisomies using microarray‐based cell‐free DNA testing: a systematic review and meta‐analysis.
 Prenatal Diagnosis.
-2019;40(4):454–62.
+2020 Mar;40(4):454-62.

 14.